-Top Questions About Medicare Supplement Plans in Alabama
+Common Questions About Medigap Plans in Alabama

 It's different for everyone who applies.
 Monthly premiums on Alabama Medigap plans are based on your age, gender, zip code, the plan you choose, and more.
 Use our free quote service to find the best rate on your plan.

 Here are your top choices in Alabama:

 - State Mutual Insurance

 Unlike Medicare Advantage, there isn't an annual open enrollment period for Medicare Supplement plans.
 But, in many areas, you only have one chance to apply for a Alabama Medigap plan without having to answer any health questions.
 You can learn more here.

 The State Health Insurance Assistance Programs (SHIPs) provide free, one-on-one insurance counseling and assistance to Medicare beneficiaries, their families and caregivers.
 The Alabama SHIP is a grant-funded project of the federal U.S. Department of Health and Human Services (HHS).
 You can reach them by phone or on their website:

 The sample premium is for a 65-year-old, non-smoking, woman living in Alabama.
 The rate was accurate on the date of publication.
 Rates change frequently and they are priced by county.
 You must contact a licensed agent to get a current rate for your situation.

 Review rating stars are derived from MedicareWire reviews on our Medigap Plan pages.